Pro Bono

 In 1989, the members of the Oregon State Bar adopted the Pro Bono Aspirational Standard as a goal for Oregon attorneys.
 Additionally, the Oregon Supreme Court has recognized the importance of pro bono legal services by making supporting pro bono activities part of the Oregon State Bar Statement of Professionalism.

 “Pro bono publico or pro bono service includes all uncompensated services performed by lawyers for the public good. . .
 Each lawyer in Oregon should endeavor annually to perform 80 hours of pro bono services.
 Of this total, the lawyer should endeavor to devote 20 to 40 hours or to handle two cases involving the direct provision of legal services to the poor, without an expectation of compensation.
-If a lawyer is unable to provide direct legal services to the poor, the lawyer should endeavor to make a comparable financial contribution to an organization that provides or coordinates the provision of direct legal services to the poor.” - OSB Bylaws, Section 13.1
+If a lawyer is unable to provide direct legal services to the poor, the lawyer should endeavor to make a comparable financial contribution to an organization that provides or coordinates the provision of direct legal services to the poor.” - OSB Policy 12.100

 Oregon lawyers are encouraged to provide 80 hours of unpaid service to their communities each year.
 That 80-hour total includes all kinds of volunteer community work from giving free legal help to serving on a nonprofit, church, or community board.
 Even things like volunteering to clean up litter or volunteering to coach an organized kids' sports team count.